mzzfederico/boom-table/README.md

 I'm now nearing the end of my time doing this so I'll see if I can implement it without too much hassle.

 I'm also handling the responsive for last while I should've started it at the beginning probably, but it's pretty basic anyway.
 Tables are really the hardest kind of element to display on a mobile phone, so I will have them scroll horizontally.
+I ended up making their content smaller, then added in a small animation.

+## Closing thoughts

+So, at the end of the process, I have a couple thoughts.

+- I'm still very weak at writing tests, I have yet to learn some proper TDD.
+- It's really hard to make up and build an UI without collaborating actively with a designer and a pregress design system around which I wrap my project.
+In a real business situation, I'd expect a designer to provide use cases and more, and to work together on a solution, if there isn't already a design system in place.
+Most of the work on a real interface would be already be done by the time we're at the step of implementing the end result.
+We would sit down and build the library if it is not present, or we're at risk of writing more code and leaving around stuff we won't actually mantain in the long term.
+- A good user interface would also be very deterministic and data driven, and such a thing would be impossible without strict collaboration with the back end.
+In particular, it needs some sort of meta informations if we were to implements a dashboard of sort that gives the entire picture for a time frame, without the need for multiple queries.
+Even better, let the UI call for the data it needs with a solution like GraphQL.

+---

+All said and done, you can run the project by doing `yarn start`, or run the tests with `yarn test`.